 MAIN OUTCOME MEASURE(S): High-speed motion analysis recorded peak rotational velocity and accuracy.
 Constant, variable, and absolute error for joint position sense was calculated from the final position.

 RESULTS: Unloaded movements demonstrated significantly greater variable error than for loaded movements (2.0 +/- 0.7 degrees and 1.5 +/- 0.4 degrees, respectively) (P < .05), but there were no differences in constant or absolute error.
 Peak velocity was greater for movements with proprioceptive feedback (45.6 +/- 2.9 degrees/s) than visual feedback (39.1 +/- 2.1 degrees/s) and for unloaded (47.8 +/- 3.6 degrees/s) than loaded (36.9 +/- 1.0 degrees/s) movements (P < .05).

 CONCLUSIONS: Shoulder joint position sense demonstrated greater variable error unloaded versus loaded movements.
 Both visual feedback and additional loads decreased peak rotational velocity.

 Brindle, Timothy J.; Uhl, Timothy L.; Nitz, Arthur J.; and Shapiro, Robert, "The Influence of External Loads on Movement Precision During Active Shoulder Internal Rotation Movements as Measured by 3 Indices of Accuracy" (2006).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 26.